“Simple is Best” Bok Choy

 What Does Baby Bok Choy Taste Like?

-Bok choy is in the cabbage family, but doesn’t have the same spiciness that members of that family often have.
+Bok choy is in the cabbage family, but doesn’t have the same sharpness or spiciness that cabbages often have.

 Ways to Adapt this Recipe